LIFEHUBBER

 LifeHubber take

-The useful takeaway is not that ads in AI are automatically good or bad.
-The useful takeaway is that conversational AI needs a clear boundary between helpful answers and paid placements.
+The point is not that ads in AI are automatically good or bad.
+It is that conversational AI needs a clear boundary between helpful answers and paid placements.

 For everyday users, the practical habit is simple: notice labels, understand personalization settings, and remember that a sponsored card is not the same thing as the assistant's answer.